duarte2025/django-oppia/docs/dev/api.rst

 Tag
 ---
-For getting the tags and number of courses for each tag
+For getting the categories and number of courses for each tag

 * Available methods: GET
 * Required parameters: